EclecticGriffin/notsciibot/README.md

 #### Using the Notebooks
-Each of the notebooks corresponds to a single environment and the experiment on which we had the most success.
+Each of the notebooks corresponds to a single environment and the experiment with which we had the most success.
 The notebooks are designed to be run sequentially for setup, then the training functions may be executed and tweaked as desired.
 Results can be printed out with verbosity flags.
 And the environment